-Q. What is "Rainbow Mass?"
+Q. What is "Son"shine Mass?"

-A. During Catholic Schools Week, the "Rainbow Mass" is a very special event which our 7th and 8th grade students attend.
-Instituted by the Most Reverend Bishop Guillory, all the Catholic schools of the Diocese of Beaumont gather to celebrate the Mass together.
+A. During Catholic Schools Week, the "Son"shine Mass" is a very special event which our 7th and 8th grade students attend.
+Instituted by the Bishop, all the Catholic schools of the Diocese of Beaumont gather to celebrate the Mass together.
 It is a wonderful occasion to see and feel the Word and share in the Supper with other school children, teachers, and parents.